sjkp/SPSearchIndexLiveliness/README.md

 statistics gathered should be imported into a spreadsheet for further processing.

 Here's a 24-hour latency over time graph for October 14, 2015.
-Given that SharePoint Online has continous crawl enabled by default, working hour performance isn't ideal:
+Given that SharePoint Online has continous crawl enabled by default, working hour performance isn't great:

 ![Latence over time](Latency-over-time.png)